 I used larger stamps, so I stuck with our initials because it’s short and sweet!
 If you used smaller stamps, you could fit several words instead.

 Next, take your stamped circle and mold it into a small bowl to give it shape.
 This is how I gave my dish a perfectly round shape.
 Just press the center of the dish lightly and you’ll feel the subtle bowl shape begin to form.

 Make sure your bowl is oven safe (most are, but just be sure!), so you can leave it in there to give it shape as it bakes.

-Follow the baking instructions on your clay package.
-They differ slightly.
-When the dish is done baking, allow it to cool completely before you remove it from the bowl.
-After is has cooled completely, it should slide easily out of the bowl.
+After it is has cooled completely, it should slide easily out of the bowl.
 Nice job… we’re almost done!